SeleniumHQ/docker-selenium/README.md

 ## Community

-Do you need help using these Docker images?
+Do you need help to use these Docker images?
-Here are all the contact points for the different Selenium projects: https://www.selenium.dev/support/
+All the contact points for the different Selenium projects can be seen at: https://www.selenium.dev/support/

 ## Quick start